youyanggu/covid19_projections/estimating-true-infections.md

 To conclude, we presented a simple heuristic that estimates the true prevalence of COVID-19 infections in a region.
 We also introduced the *implied infection fatality rate (IIFR)* that estimates the fatality rate as implied by the reported deaths and true prevalence.

 Using this methodology, we found that the prevalence is higher in the US during June/July (peak of ~500,000 infections/day) than in March/April (peak of ~300,000 new infections/day).
-However, the implied fatality rate is signifiantly lower in June/July (~0.25% IIFR) than in March/April (~1% IIFR).
+However, the implied fatality rate is significantly lower in June/July (~0.25% IIFR) than in March/April (~1% IIFR).

 While this is by no means a comprehensive study, we hope this work can help other scientists and researchers better understand the changing dynamics of this disease over time.